zluuba/games-of-terminal/README.md

 ## Terminal Games

-Games for terminal: Snake, Tic-tac-toe, Minesweeper and Chess.
+Games for terminal: Snake, Tetris, Minesweeper and Tic-tac-toe.

-[//]: # (After all try to create same but with GUI &#40;Python + PyTorch + Pygame &#40;training AI&#41;&#41;.)

 ### Following features:
+1. New games:
+   1. Tic-tac-toe:
+      - create engine
+   2. Minesweeper:
+      - create engine
+   3. Tetris:
+      - create engine
+2. Detailed menu:
+   1. Add title
+   2. Add side menu
+   3. Canvas: if it's too little, show "window size is too small"
+3. Add more features to the games:
-1. Snake
+   1. Snake:
+      - return to the menu
-   - ~~create engine~~
+      - side menu
-   - ~~add best score~~
-   - add customizing: snake body, food, etc
+      - customizing: snake body, food, etc
-   - ~~add endlessness (after death ask show 'press Enter to continue')~~
+      - modes:
-   - add sounds
+        - default
-   - add obstacles (rocks, bushes, etc)
+        - with obstacles (rocks, bushes, etc)
-   - add modes:
-        - with obstacles
-        - without obstacles
-   - add achievements
+      - achievements
+      - description - how to play
    2. Tic-tac-toe:
+      - return to the menu
-   - create engine
+      - side menu
+      - multy-game (few fields)
+      - game with friend (local: wasd & arrows)
-   - win streak
+      - achievements
+      - description - how to play
    3. Minesweeper:
+      - return to the menu
-   - create engine
+      - side menu
-   - win streak / lose streak
+      - levels (easy | normal | hard)
+      - description - how to play
    4. Tetris:
+      - return to the menu
-   - create engine
+      - side menu
+      - customizing: colors of shapes
+      - description - how to play

 <br>